HeChengHui/HTX_QA/Haysatck/README.md

 - Initial testing shows better results when running BM25 + TransformersReader on HTX_News

-**NOTE: For first-time users, do run the .py file step by step to setup the index and document store.**
+**For first-time users, do run the .py file step by step to setup the index and document store.**